hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

     **IMPORTANT:** Ensure that each system is configured in the BIOS to stay powered off in the event of being shutdown rather than automatically restarting.

-7. Edit `configure_installer.sh` to provide your VMware vCenter connection details.

-	***QUESTION: Still optional?
-Not in https://rndwiki2.atlanta.hp.com/confluence/display/cloudos/ee_ga_ironic_quick_start.***

-		/root/tripleo/tripleo-incubator/scripts/configure_installer.sh

-	For example:

-		export ENABLE_VCENTER="True"
-		export VCENTER_IP="<15.14.19.17>"
-		export VCENTER_USERNAME="<Administrator>"
-		export VCENTER_PASSWORD="<Password>"
-		export VCENTER_CLUSTERS="<Cluster1>","<Cluster2>","<Cluster3>","<Cluster 4>"
-		export ENABLE_VSA="False"

 8. Set `OVERCLOUD_NeutronPublicInterface` and `UNDERCLOUD_NeutronPublicInterface` to the name of the interface that carries Neutron external traffic on your overcloud and undercloud.
 By default, it is *eth2*.
 The following example sets the value of the variable to *eth0*.

 		$ export OVERCLOUD_NeutronPublicInterface=eth0
 		$ export UNDERCLOUD_NeutronPublicInterface=eth0

-9. Set OVERCLOUD_COMPUTESCALE to 1, which is the currently supported limit.
+9. Set `OVERCLOUD_COMPUTESCALE` to 1, which is the currently supported limit.
 If you do not specify a value, the value is derived based on the number of lines remaining in `/root/baremetal.csv` once the undercloud, overcloud control, and overcloud swift nodes are removed.

 	To set this variable: